Respiratory Therapy (RSPT)

 RSPT 50 Polysomnography I (4.0 Units)

-Topics include sleep terminology, sleep structure and disorders, complete patient set-up and data acquisition.
+Topics include sleep terminology, sleep structure and disorders, complete polysomnography patient set-up and data acquisition.
 Students will also learn the basics of noninvasive treatments for certain sleep disorders.

 Lecture Hours: 54.0; Lab Hours: 54.0